 Bill Lennon becomes the first catcher to throw a runner out trying to steal second.
 The Fort Wayne Kekiongas (NA) backstop accomplishes the feat in the seventh inning of the very first major league game ever played.

 President William H. Taft leaves Robinson Park, where the Cardinals are routing the Reds, to catch a great pitching duel between the Naps' Cy Young and the Browns' Joe Lake at Sportsman's Park.
-The chief executive will stay to the last out of the American League contest which ends in a three-to-three tie after 14 innings of play.
+The chief executive will stay to the last out of the American League contest, which ends in a three-to-three tie after 14 innings of play.

 A SRO crowd attends the first-ever major league game played on a Sunday in Brooklyn.
 The Ebbets Field contest, in which the Dodgers beat the Braves, 6-2, was made possible when the New York Legislature passed the Sunday Baseball Bill into law.

 In an effort to put less strain on Babe Ruth's leg, the 'Bambino' plays first base, moving Lou Gehrig to right field.
-The ‘Iron Horse’ commits an error in the outfield helping the Senators to beat the Yankees, 7-3.
+The ‘Iron Horse’ commits an error in the outfield, helping the Senators to beat the Yankees, 7-3.

 In his first-ever at-bat in the city of Detroit, Boston rookie Ted Williams becomes the first player to hit a homer which totally clears the right field seats at Briggs Stadium.
-The prodigious poke proves to be the difference as the Red Sox edge the Tigers, 7-6.
+The prodigious poke proves to be the difference when the Red Sox edge the Tigers, 7-6.

 For the first time in the city's history, blacks are allowed to buy grandstand seats in St. Louis.
 The Browns and Cardinals are the last major league teams to integrate seating for fans, having restricted the minority to the bleachers in previous years.